 We've spent a lot of time this semester discussing the role of all scales of government in developing energy policy.
-But they aren't the only players.
+But it should be clear by now that they aren't the only players.
 Industry plays a huge part in shaping policy of all kinds, and energy is certainly no exception.
 Let's take some time to explore the advantages and disadvantages associated with having industry involved with the development of energy policy.
 Collectively, we'll refer to anyone spending money to influence energy policy as the energy lobby.

 Who are the players?